All Episodes

 Yeah, you can make it with a machine costing £20.

-You just need ultrasound, little ultrasound machine.
+You just need ultra-sound, little ultrasound machine.

-They use for cleaning uh jewelry or cleaning.
+They're used for cleaning jewelry or cleaning.

-A lot of people use them for cleaning jewellery.
+A lot of people use them for cleaning jewelry, but it just creates, uses ultrasound, makes micro bubbles.

 This is brilliant, Mark.

-You're a you're um a fund of information.
+You're a fond of information.

 Well done.